-The Marshmallow Test is the story of the famous, same-name experiment on self-control, while sharing more information on the importance of self-control and delayed gratification on achieving personal success.
+The Marshmallow Test (2014) is the story of the famous, same-name experiment on self-control.
+Walter Mischel, the author, also shares more information on the importance of self-control and delayed gratification on achieving personal success.

 - Children who were able to resist the urge of eating the treat showed higher concentration and scored higher on SATs